 Always ask yourself whether your choices and decisions are really getting you closer to your goals.
 Otherwise, you have to learn to say ‘no’ to those obligations.
 Remember, take care of yourself first before taking care of anyone else.

-Speaking of goals, think about why you wanted to be a freelance graphic designer in the first place.
+Speaking of goals, think about why you want to be a freelance graphic designer in the first place.
 If you’re really looking for success, then you shouldn’t be procrastinating at all.
 Otherwise, perhaps it’s time to re-clarify your goals and decide whether freelancing is really right for you.